Ivo Sasek: Personal background

 Ivo Sasek is a trained car mechanic.
 According to his own account, he experienced a visionary conversion to Christianity in 1977.
 In 1978, he left his job, joined the Newlife movement and worked, among other things, as a preacher at Gospelradio Zürich.
 He attended a Bible school, but without graduating.
 The school reportedly rejected his visionary experiences as Pentecostal spiritual gifts.
 Beginning in 1980, Sasek became known for his work with drug addicts and gained his first followers.
 In 1984 he founded the drug rehabilitation center Obadja in Walzenhausen.
 A "School of Life" and a "Discipleship School" followed.
 He began a church teaching ministry, touring churches in German-speaking countries and spreading his messages with writings and audio tapes.
 Around 1999, he introduced an assessment ministry to test a person's spiritual condition, which gave rise to the Organic Christ Generation (OCG).

 Sasek has been married since 1983.
 The couple Anni and Ivo Sasek have (as of 2004) eleven children, who as of 2010 together with their parents are involved in spreading he thoughts of the OCG.
 They are regularly on tour during the summer months with self-written musicals, children's songs, films, and life testimonies.
 A network of house groups of OCG followers organized their performances, where they portrayed themselves as followers of their father's teachings, ideal Christian families, and role models for the OCG's "organic" family and church life.
-At times, Sasek also undertook “mission trips” through France, Belgium, Di Ukraine and Romania.
+At times, Sasek also undertook “mission trips” through France, Belgium, Ukraine and Romania.
 Three sons and a daughter-in-law have escaped their sect.